BMW iX2 Review 2025: Price, specs & boot space

 Handling and ride quality: What is the BMW iX2 like to drive?

-"You’d expect a BMW’s driving characteristics to be the highlight of the car, and that’s true to an extent.
-Fans of the brand’s old models may ultimately miss the interaction of a manual gearbox or the tone of a straight-six engine but fundamentally the iX2 is a capable and sometimes even fairly engaging car to drive."
+"You’d expect a BMW’s driving characteristics to be the highlight of the car, and that’s true to an extent with the iX2.
+Fans of the brand’s old models may ultimately miss the interaction of a manual gearbox or the tone of a straight-six engine, but fundamentally the iX2 is a capable and sometimes even fairly engaging car to drive."

 A 2095kg kerb weight saps some of the performance from the otherwise decently powerful 313PS twin-motor setup; a 0-62mph time of 5.6 seconds isn’t slow, but it’s a second off a petrol Volkswagen Golf R despite the theoretical advantages of seamless electric power and torque.
 So the BMW iX2 feels brisk but not rampantly quick in a straight line.

-It’s still smooth and responsive though, and feels well matched to the car’s handling, which is similarly keen and responsive.
-It’ll ultimately begin squealing its tyres and washing wide when you’re really motoring, but below that it hides its weight well and will feel sporty enough for most customers.
-Well-weighted steering helps too.
+It’s still smooth and responsive, though, and feels well matched to the car’s handling, which is similarly keen.
+It’ll ultimately begin squealing its tyres and washing wide if you really go for it, but below that it hides its weight well and will feel sporty enough for most customers.
+Well-weighted steering helps, too.

 One tradeoff is ride quality, but if you’re opting for a BMW iX2 over an iX1, you might expect that.
-The iX2 can get a little bouncy sometimes but rarely harsh, though we’d still make an effort to avoid potholes on the optional 20-inch wheels and low-profile tyres of our test car.
-Like most BMW EVs, regen braking is adaptive (so it’ll use it sometimes and not others) but in ‘B’ mode it’s intuitive and easy to ‘one-pedal drive’.
-The actual brake pedal can feel a little soft, like many EVs, but there’s plenty of braking power to call upon.
+The iX2 can get a little jittery sometimes, but rarely harsh, although we’d still make an effort to avoid potholes on the optional 20-inch wheels and low-profile tyres of our test car.
+Like most BMW EVs, the regenerative braking is adaptive (so it’ll use it sometimes and not others) but in ‘B’ mode it’s intuitive and easy to ‘one-pedal drive’.
+The actual brake pedal can feel a little soft, like in many EVs, but there’s plenty of braking power to call upon.

 What motors and batteries are available in the BMW iX2?